HzaCode/DP2_BeginnersGuide/Special Case Collection/Select_Drug_Category_Links.md

 - `link`: A link to the list of drugs in that category.
 - `category_id`: The category ID extracted from the link, represented as the value of the query parameter `catid`.

-Through this tutorial, we demonstrated how to extract drug category information from webpages with specific HTML structures, including category names, links, and IDs.
-This approach can be applied to any data extraction requirement with similar structures, with a particular emphasis on link selection.
+Through this tutorial, we demonstrated how to extract drug category information from webpages with specific HTML structures,  with a particular emphasis on link selection.